menegais1/payment-processing/README.md

 - Pass the token in any requests that requires authorization in the headers, with the following
   format: `"Authorization": "Bearer {JWT_TOKEN}"`

+## Engineering Decisions

+An organization concept was created to re

 ## Secrets and Environment Variables

 For security purposes, in production I would employ a service like **Doppler** for injecting the environment variables